HanoverStatsLabs/resources/labs/Lab5Instructions.md

 ## Introduction

-In this lab we learn how to
+In this lab we learn how to use command options to customize the results of our R commands.
+Along the way, we will also get more practice writing statistical reports in R Markdown.

+We will be working with a new dataset based on the Center for Disease Control's annual BRFSS survey.
+This dataset collects information over four different years of the survey, totaling over 1.3 million respondents and 24 health-related variables.

 ## Overall Goals

 In this lab we will:

+- Control colors in graphs.
+- Add a key (legend) to a graph.
+- Make stacked bar graphs, scaled to 100%.
+- Format the result of a tally to show percents.

-New R commands introduced in this lab:
+New R commands introduced in this lab: `colors`, `brewer.pal`, `list`, `t`

 ## Start a New Project in RStudio